TimMazh/CardioQuill/WebApp/backend/README.md

-# CardioVista Python Backend
+# CardioQuill Python Backend

-This is the Python backend for the CardioVista application.
+This is the Python backend for the CardioQuill application.
 It handles connections to the remote SSH server and manages the LLM interactions.

 ## Setup